 Regarding what food to pack for a camping trip in Alabama Hills, we extensively cover quick and easy camping meals in this post here.

 Besides your food, don’t forget to pack water and lots of it.
 We love these collapsible 5-gallon containers (We chatted about them earlier too) to store extra water during your camping trip.
 Since this is a dry location with no water source, we highly recommend bringing at least enough to provide 1 gallon of water per person, per day.

 Don’t feel like cooking?
 The town of Lone Pine is an easy 10-15 minute drive from Alabama Hills, and you can find all sorts of comfort food and mom & pop diners for quick and delicious meals.

 Couldn’t find a spot for camping in Alabama Hills?
 Want to try something different?
-There are lots of options to camp in Southern California, especially along Highway 395.
+There are lots of options to camp in Southern California, especially along this Highway 395 road trip route.
 Here are some of the closest alternative camping options near Alabama Hills:

 Obtaining Wilderness Permits.
 Backpacking in the Inyo National Forest and around Mt.
 Whitney are both excellent options if you’re looking to experience some Southern California wilderness.
 Many of the most popular trails bring you to serene alpine lakes, gorgeous mountain views, and solitude!